 All you need is to give the Apollo AGB-36 250 Dcc dirt bike a second look.
 The Apollo dirt bike is meant for that beginner boy or girl who wants to learn more about dirt bike riding.

 Big gas tank

 It has a big gas tank at that price.
-It won't surprise you to find most dirt bike with these features quit expensive in the market.
+It won’t surprise you to find most dirt bikes with these features quite expensive in the market.

 Compared to high-end bikes that have these features, the Apollo dirt bike is a great bargain.
 You can’t break the bank when you get your kids this bike.

 This product is from China.
 And most people won’t like it because of that.
 But as I have said, it is better to give it a second a look.

 Like the previous one, this is a starter bike.
 It comes with a favorable price tag on it.

 If you want your kids to have a test of the dirt racing, then this is the bike.
 It doesn’t have sophisticated features like other bikes.